 If you’re nearly finished and your partner isn’t even out of the gate, calling for a brief pause can give you a moment to relax and keep from finishing too early.

+Premature ejaculation wipes and sprays work by reducing sensitivity during sex.
 Most wipes and sprays contain benzocaine and/or lidocaine, which are topical anesthetics that reduce sensitivity without affecting sexual pleasure.

-Using the squeeze technique during sex is simple -- just gently squeeze between the glans and shaft of your penis as you feel orgasm approaching.
+Using the squeeze technique during sex is simple — just gently squeeze between the glans and shaft of your penis as you feel orgasm approaching.
 You can also get your partner to do this for you to make the experience more intimate.

 Our guide to the squeeze technique for premature ejaculation goes into more detail about how you can use this technique to cum slower and enjoy more satisfying sex.

 If exercises or behavioral therapy techniques don’t appear to work for you, another option you may want to try is masturbating before you have sex.